emmastrand/EmmaStrand_Notebook/Comprehensive-Exams/readME.md

 ## Dr. Roxanne Beinart's Exam

 Focus on the topics covered in OCG594 this semester with a focus on the background readings from each week.
 I suggested mutualism with multicellular organisms and cooperation/communication topics in particular.

+In the past she has done open book and allowed for 12 hours.

 ## Table of Contents